About Yoga Therapy

 What to Expect in a Session

-- Intake form to assess unique needs
+• Intake form to assess unique needs

-- Exploring together practices that work for you
+• Exploring together practices that work for you

-- Asana (flowing, restorative or yin)
+• Asana (flowing, restorative or yin)

-- Breathwork techniques to calm or energise the system
+• Breathwork techniques to calm or energise the system

-- Mindfulness or guided meditation
+• Mindfulness or guided meditation

-- Somatic and therapeutic yoga practices
+• Somatic and therapeutic yoga practices

-- Tools for nervous system regulation and emotional resilience
+• Tools for nervous system regulation and emotional resilience

-- Summary of session
+• Summary of session

-- Home practice provided for you to continue
+• Home practice provided for you to continue

-- Follow-up sessions to review and adjust practices as needed
+• Follow-up sessions to review and adjust practices as needed

 No prior experience is needed.
-You don’t need to be flexible, spiritual, or wear yoga clothes—just come as you are.
+You don’t need to be flexible, spiritual, or wear “yoga clothes.”
+Just come as you are.
 The focus is on creating a space for safety, connection, and sustainable healing.

-About Tess
+About me

 For years, I was deeply committed to my healing, but I still felt stuck.
 I had made meaningful progress in therapy, but my eating disorder recovery had plateaued.
 I knew I couldn’t keep living in the same patterns, yet talk therapy alone could only take me so far.
 I needed something more embodied.
+I first encountered yoga through meditation in treatment.
+It offered a glimpse of steadiness and connection during a time of chaos, planting a seed that would eventually grow into a lifelong path.

 After completing my initial teacher training in India, I began teaching in 2018.
 At the time, my personal practice was focused on asana.
 I became caught in a cycle of physical striving, believing that mastery of the body would bring peace.
 Instead, I burned out.
 Injury and fatigue forced me to stop and question what yoga truly meant to me.